DanielKolsi/SharesManager/README.md

 it also displays the required report.
 All data is populated within the unit test's @BeforeClass init method.
 (No specific main method was added.)

+.project and .classpath files are provided in the SharesManager/SharesManager folder for importing this project to Eclipse.

 I developed and executed the program from Eclipse Neon (4.6.2).
 No external jars besides JUnit 4 are required (junit.jar)